(Last updated: September 23, 2020)

 1. Review Guidance Materials

-- Framework for Reopening Research Facilities: Outlines the criteria and procedures for reopening research spaces and restarting research activities.
+- Fall 2020 Research Reopening Plan: Outlines the criteria and procedures for reopening research spaces and restarting research activities.

 - Research Startup Safety Checklist: Guides researchers through the process of preparing their space and staff for reopening.